• Book Appointment

 A dentist placing a braces bracket on a patient's teeth in a dental office

-• Natural Wear and Tear: Over time, the adhesive holding a bracket might weaken, especially if you’ve had your braces for a while.
+• Wear and Tear: Sometimes the adhesive weakens over time, especially if you’ve had your braces for a while.

-• Teeth Grinding (Bruxism): If you grind or clench your teeth, the consistent pressure can loosen brackets.
+• Teeth Grinding (Bruxism): If you’re grind the teeth too hard (bruxism), that constant pressure can loosen things up.

 • Hard Foods: Nuts, ice, hard candies, popcorn (especially unpopped kernels), hard taco shells, hard pretzels.